Reghiu: History

 At the end of the 19th century, the villages and the current territory of the commune were part of the neighboring communes of Mera and Năruja.
 The Socec yearbook from 1924 records the appearance of Reghiu commune in plasa Gârlele of Putna County, with 2,053 inhabitants in the villages of Andriași and Reghiu.
 In 1931, the commune took its current form, comprising at the time the villages of Farcaș, Jgheaburi, Pârlita, Răiuț, Reghiu, Ursoaia, Valea Boului, and Valea Milcovului.

 In 1950, the commune was transferred to the Năruja raion of Putna Region; two years later it became part of the Focșani raion of Bârlad Region, and in 1956 it was transferred to the Galați Region.
 The village of Valea Boului took the name of Piscu Reghiului in 1964.
 In 1968, Reghiu became part of Vrancea County, in its present form.

 Demographics

 According to the 2011 census, the commune had a population of 2,126, of which 98.12% were ethnic Romanians.
+At the 2021 census, Reghiu had a population of 2,039, of which 94.26% were Romanians.